haondt/talaria/README.md

 ### Git Integration

-When updates are found, Talaria:
+When updates are found, talaria:

 1. Clones the repository (shallow clone for efficiency)
 2. Updates Docker Compose files with new image versions